Website Southwestern Community College District

 Incumbents in District positions are expected to exhibit an equity-minded focus, responsiveness, and sensitivity to and understanding of the diverse academic, socioeconomic, cultural, gender identity, sexual orientation, and ethnic backgrounds of community college students, and employees, including those with physical or learning disabilities, and successfully foster and support an inclusive educational and employment environment.

-Under administrative direction, plans, organizes, controls, and provides administrative direction and oversight for all operations, activities, programs, and services of the assigned School; oversees School-wide educational planning and program development in accordance with missions, goals, and objectives of the District and School; articulates and implements assigned academic programs with other District divisions, schools, officials, outside agencies, and the public; fosters cooperative working relationships among District divisions and departments and with various public and private groups; provides highly responsible and complex professional assistance to the Vice President, Academic Affairs in areas of expertise; and performs related work as required.
-REPRESENTATIVE DUTIES:
+Under administrative direction, plans, organizes, and provides equity-minded leadership and direction for student support operations, activities, programs, and services assigned which may include, but are not limited to, student activities, health services, personal wellness services, student government, basic needs, student conduct/grievances, and student behavioral intervention; oversees planning and program development in accordance with missions, goals, and objectives of the District and assigned areas; assumes responsibility for making decisions necessary for the effective operation of assigned student services programs; fosters cooperative working relationships among District divisions and with various public and private groups; provides highly responsible and complex professional assistance to the Assistant Superintendent/Vice President, Student Affairs in areas of expertise; and performs related work as required.

-• Manages, develops, and administers the department’s annual budget; participates in identification of and application for external funding sources, including developing industry partnerships; directs the forecast of additional funds needed for staffing, equipment, materials, and supplies; directs the monitoring of and approves expenditures; directs and implements adjustments as necessary.
+REPRESENTATIVE DUTIES: Management reserves the right to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the functions of the job.
+Manages, develops, and administers the annual budget for the assigned area of responsibility; directs the forecast of additional funds needed for staffing, equipment, materials, and supplies; directs the monitoring of and approves expenditures; directs and implements adjustments, as necessary.

 Knowledge and Abilities: